Welcome to another episode of B2B Marketing & More. I am interviewing a special guest from Amazon: Darrell Alfonso. Let’s get started!

 Pam Didner: What do you mean?
 Do we need to spend money? (laughs)

 Darrell Alfonso: Exactly.
-Exactly.
-Yeah.
-And it’s such an important thing to think about because if your business doubles or triples in size, you may need a lot more than what your platform provides today.
+It’s such an important thing to think about because if your business doubles or triples in size, you may need a lot more than what your platform provides today.
 And if you get to that stage, when you’re five years into the future, the marketing technology roadmap will be heavily driven by the vendor and not you, right?
-And there’s only a handful of customers that can drive a vendor’s roadmap.
+There’s only a handful of customers that can drive a vendor’s roadmap.

 Pam Didner: Right.